scolapicchioni/blazor/README.md

 This project hosts and serves the Blazor Client application.
 It also acts as a reverse proxy to forward the calls to the REST and gRpc backends.

 2.1  - Photos REST Service
-   - .NET 6 Web API Controller
+   - .NET 7 Web API Controller
-   - Entity Framework Core 6.0
+   - Entity Framework Core 7.0
-   - Sql Server Database
+   - SqLite Database
    - Duende Client Authentication

 2.2  - Comments gRPC Service
-   - .NET 6 gRPC Service
+   - .NET 7 gRPC Service
-   - Entity Framework Core 6.0
+   - Entity Framework Core 7.0
-   - Sql Server Database
+   - SqLite Database
    - Duende Client Authentication

 These projects will be responsible to store the data on the server and respond to the client requests through http, json and protobuf.